 The distance between the front of the mouth and the cutting iron can be increased or decreased depending on how much material you want to remove with the blade.
 To adjust it, remove the lever cap iron and cutting iron.
 The part of the plane where both the cutting iron and lever cap iron lay is called the frog.
 There are a couple of screws securing the front to the base of the plane; loosen those screws, and on the back, you’ll see an adjustment screw at the bottom.

 This can be turned clockwise to advance the frog or counterclockwise to back it off and make the mouth wider.
 Then you can secure the frog to the base with the screws.
 I like to set the distance between the front of the mouth and the cutting iron to 2 millimeters, giving good results.

 If you find that shavings get caught in the mouth as you’re working and you have to remove them by hand, then that’s usually a sign that the opening is too narrow.
 You’ll probably want to open it up a bit.

 See Also: Top 5 Affordable Shoulder Plane for Woodworking.

 Step 7: Lubrication

-This one is sometimes overlooked, but it makes hand planning so much easier.
+This is sometimes overlooked, but it makes hand planning much easier.
 Regularly lubricate the sole of the plane between and during use.
 It makes the plane glide much easier and takes a lot less effort.
 It also protects the metal parts of the plane from rust.

 So, lubricate the plane’s sole, the sides, the cutting iron, and the cap iron.
-You can either use a lubricating wax or just a bit of regular oil on a piece of cloth, but for making the sole of the plane glide smoothly, In my opinion, you cannot beat a bit of candle wax.
+You can either use lubricating wax or just a bit of regular oil on a piece of cloth, but for making the sole of the plane glide smoothly, In my opinion, you cannot beat a bit of candle wax.

 You May Also Like: